K-Jyothi-git/Online-Retail-sale/README.md

 1. Geographic Distribution:
     Created a world map with countrywise bubbles proportional to sales.
     Bubbles displayed additional details such as total sales and quantity sold.

+2. Interactivity and Filters:
+    Implemented dynamic features, adjusting bubble sizes and colors based on selected filters.